Timur Mindich

-Timur Mindich (Тімур Михайлович Miндіч, born 19 September 1979) is a Ukrainian-Israeli entrepreneur, film producer and the co-owner of Kvartal 95 Studio.
+Timur Mykhailovych Mindich (Тімур Михайлович Miндіч; born 19 September 1979) is a Ukrainian-Israeli entrepreneur, film producer and the co-owner of Kvartal 95 Studio.

+He is also accused of being the "mastermind behind a $100 million embezzlement scheme involving top officials and Ukraine's state nuclear power company."

 Early life

-Mindich was born on 19 September 1979 in Dnipropetrovsk, Ukrainian SSR into a family of Jewish entrepreneurs.
+Mindich was born on 19 September 1979 in Dnipropetrovsk (now Dnipro), Ukrainian SSR into a family of Jewish entrepreneurs.
 His father died in Israel in 2006.

 Career

 Mindich has produced several films, including Shchurolyov (Rat Catcher) and Ukus volchytsi (Bite of the She-Wolf).

 He is directly associated with the creative association Kvartal 95 Studio and is also linked to Ukrainian oligarch Ihor Kolomoyskyi, being a co-owner of the television channel Kvartal TV.

 According to Kolomoyskyi, Mindich is the former fiancé of his daughter and his "business partner in some minor projects, such as development ones".

-Mindich is a business partner of Serhiy Shefir (first assistant to President Volodymyr Zelenskyy) in Kvartal 95 LLC and the Cypriot company Green Family Ltd. Green Family Ltd owns Kvartal 95's film business in Russia.
+Mindich is a business partner of Serhiy Shefir (former first assistant to President Volodymyr Zelenskyy) in Kvartal 95 LLC and the Cypriot company Green Family Ltd. Green Family Ltd owns Kvartal 95's film business in Russia.

 Personal life

 He is married to Kateryna Verber, daughter of Alla Verber (d.
-2019), who was the fashion director of Moscow's TSUM department store and vice president of the luxury goods company Mercury.
+2019), who was the fashion director of Moscow's TsUM department store and vice president of the luxury goods company Mercury.

 The couple married in 2010 in Jerusalem, Israel.
 They have three children: daughters Michelle and Elizabeth, and a son, Michael.